 - visit by the Minister of the Interior on the occasion of the canonization ceremony of Louis and Zélie Martin (October 2015)

-- Pope John Paul II visited France on eight occasions during his pontificate, including Lourdes on his last visit to celebrate the 150th anniversary of the proclamation of the dogma of the Immaculate Conception (15 August 2004)
+- Pope John Paul II visited France on eight occasions during his pontificate (making France his most frequent destination, along with Poland – including Lourdes on his last visit to celebrate the 150th anniversary of the proclamation of the dogma of the Immaculate Conception (15 August 2004)

 - visit by Pope Benedict XVI to Paris and Lourdes on the occasion of the 150ᵗʰ anniversary of the apparitions of the Virgin to Bernadette Soubirous (September 2008)

 Since the start of his pontificate, Pope Francis has not yet made an official visit to France.
-He has visited the European Parliament and the Council of Europe in Strasbourg and announced an official visit to France.
+He has visited the European Parliament and the Council of Europe in Strasbourg and announced his intention to make an official visit to France, without specifying a date.